elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-The client has to have the privileges of the `Service Account` record type.
+A client has to have the `Service Account` record type or the `TenantAdmin` role (contact support team in getting this role).

 ### URL Parameters